vegawidget/altair/README.md

 [Vega-Lite](https://vega.github.io/vega-lite) visualizations.
 Using the [**reticulate**](https://rstudio.github.io/reticulate) package, it provides an interface to the [Altair](https://altair-viz.github.io) Python package.
-This approach is different from efforts to build a native R interface to Vega-Lite, by Bob Rudis ([@hrbrmstr](https://github.com/hrbrmstr)) and coworkers: the [vegalite](https://github.com/hrbrmstr/vegalite) package, which has inspired this effort.
+This approach is distinct from efforts to build a native R interface to Vega-Lite, by Bob Rudis ([@hrbrmstr](https://github.com/hrbrmstr)) and coworkers: the [vegalite](https://github.com/hrbrmstr/vegalite) package, which has inspired this effort.